Sawyer Business School Academic Microcredentials

 - Minimum one year professional work experience

-- Submission of the following as directed below:
+- Submission of the following as directed below through the online application:

-- Copies of all undergraduate and graduate transcripts.
-Official transcripts are highly recommended.
+- Copies all undergraduate and graduate transcripts.
+Official transcripts are highly recommended but not required.

 Monday-Friday, 8:45 a.m. – 4:45 p.m.

-- PLEASE NOTE: Due to Immigration and Naturalization Service regulations, this option is only available to U.S. citizens and permanent residents.
-Financial aid is not available for MAPS students because it is not a degree program
+Please Note: Due to Immigration and Naturalization Service regulations, on-campus non-degree course options are only available to U.S. citizens and permanent residents.
+Financial aid is not available for students in an academic microcredential because it is not a degree program.

 Continuing And Professional Studies Program (CAPS)

-For Prospective College of Arts & Sciences, MPA, and MHA Students
+For Prospective College of Arts & Sciences Students

 Students intending to pursue a graduate degree in these select programs may take a maximum of two graduate courses before applying for degree status.